Luno is a South African founded Cryptocurrency exchange based in London that supports bitcoin, ethereum, and bitcoin cash trading.

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Greece, Guernsey, Hungary, Iceland, Ireland, Isle of Man, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, Indonesia, South Africa, Nigeria, Uganda, and Zambia.

-Luno is a great cryptocurrency exchange, highly patronized in developing markets.
-It currently might not have the highest number of cryptocurrencies available for trades but provides just enough for new users entering the cryptocurrency market.
+Luno is an excellent cryptocurrency exchange, highly patronized in developing markets.
+It currently does not have the highest number of cryptocurrencies available for trades.
+Nevertheless, it provides just enough for new users entering the cryptocurrency market.